 The dress code for Guest Nights is lounge suits on Wednesdays and black tie on Sundays – academic gowns are certainly not obligatory, although if you wish to bring yours out of the cupboard, you are more than welcome!

 How can I book?

-If you would like to use your dining rights, or have any queries regarding dates or booking on, please do email Development and Alumni Relations – you will be very welcome to join us back at Exeter.
+If you would like to use your dining rights, or have any queries regarding dates or booking on, please email our catering team at firstname.lastname@example.org – you will be very welcome to join us back at Exeter.

 ‘…it was an enjoyable evening, and good to meet the Rector properly…’ – Sir Roland Jackson (1976, Molecular Immunology)